Flu Vaccinations 2021-22 Season

 There is a different vaccine for patients 65 and over, specificially designed for this age group.

-We will be delivering Fluad which is a Adjuvanted Trivalent Inactivated Flu (influenza) vaccine from the beginining of September in designated flu clinics.
+We will be delivering Fluad Tetra which is a Adjuvanted Quadrivalent Inactivated Flu (influenza) vaccine from the middle of September in designated flu clinics.

 Patients attending for ordinary GP or nurse appointments may be offered a flu vaccine during these if well enough at that time.

 Clinics avaliable to patients over 65 eligible for the flu vaccine:

 We will contact you to arrange an appointment dependent on vaccine deliveries

 Patients under 65 and eligible due to clinical condition:

 The vaccine eligible for patients aged 18 to 64 is an Inactivated Quadrivalent Vaccine (QIV).
 We will be delivering Influvac Tetra this year from mid-September.